Legrandin/pycryptodome/Doc/src/examples.rst

 Generate public key and private key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following code generates public key stored in ``receiver.pem`` and private key stored in ``private.pem``.
 These files will be used in the examples below.
-Everytime, it generates different public key and private key pair.
+Every time, it generates different public key and private key pair.

 .. code-block:: python